Great Comet of 1264: Alleged connection to the Great Comet of 1556

 Its return was first expected in 1848.
 'But 1849, 1850, 1851, and 1852 have passed, and the great comet has failed to appear!' ...
 Splendid comets appeared in 1858, 1861, and 1862, but the comet of Charles V. never returned...
 [T]he comet of 1264 and 1556 must be considered lost; and if in reality merely accidental causes prevented its being observed, and it should appear again, it will be our descendants in the twenty-second century who will have the satisfaction of celebrating its return.

 Comets sometimes may disappear because of orbital derangement from an ellipse to a parabola or a hyperbola.
-Sir Isaac Newton showed that a body controlled by the Sun moves in a conic section—that is, an ellipse, a parabola or a hyperbola.
-Because the latter two are open curves, a comet which pursued such a path would go off into space never to reappear.
+Sir Isaac Newton showed that a body controlled by the Sun moves in a conic section; that is, an ellipse, a parabola or a hyperbola.
+Because the last two are open curves, a comet that pursues such a path would go off into space never to reappear.
 A derangement of orbit from closed to open curve has doubtless happened often.